-By introducing NAV 2016, Microsoft introduced Try Functions in order to endow developers with some sort of Try/Catch in C/AL.
+By introducing NAV 2016, Microsoft introduced Try Functions to endow developers with some sort of Try/Catch in C/AL.

 Changes to the database that are made with a try function are not rolled back.